KAFE

 KAFE (104.1 FM, "KAFE 104.1", pronounced "Café") is a commercial FM radio station in Bellingham, Washington.
-It is run by the Cascade Radio Group with the broadcast license held by Saga Broadcasting, LLC.
+It is owned by Saga Communications, and is operated as part of its Cascade Radio Group; the broadcast license held by Saga Broadcasting, LLC.
 It airs an adult contemporary radio format, switching to Christmas music for much of November and December.
 The radio studios and offices are on Yew Street Road in Bellingham.

 KAFE has an effective radiated power (ERP) of 60,000 watts.
 Its signal covers Northwest Washington and reaches into Vancouver and Victoria, British Columbia, and parts of the Olympic Peninsula and northern suburbs in the Seattle metropolitan area.
 The transmitter is atop Mount Constitution on Orcas Island, among the towers for other local FM and TV stations.